apache/fluo/docs/applications.md

         or.forColumn(new Column("obs", "data"), NotificationType.STRONG)
           .useObserver(new InvertObserver());

         //Observer is a Functional interface.
-So Obsevers can be written as lambdas. or.forColumn(new Column("new","data"), NotificationType.WEAK)
+So Observers can be written as lambdas. or.forColumn(new Column("new","data"), NotificationType.WEAK)
           .useObserver((tx,row,col) -> {
              Bytes combined = combineNewAndOld(tx,row);